ebingrav/avwiki/A_wild_darkenbeast.md

 ## Comments

-There are multiple wild darken beasts found in [the flowing landscape](The_flowing_landscape "wikilink").
+There are multiple wild darken beasts found in [the flowing landscape](The_flowing_landscape.md "wikilink").
 The one that shows as **A darkenbeast feeds on a burnt corpse.** in the room is the one that, when killed, k-spawns the [Denizen Of The Wasteland](Denizen_Of_The_Wasteland "wikilink").
 You can skin the [Denizen Of The Wasteland](Denizen_Of_The_Wasteland "wikilink") corpse to obtain the [Sandblasted Emerald](Sandblasted_Emerald "wikilink").